elastic/elasticsearch-js/README.md

 const client = new Client({ node: 'http://localhost:9200' })
 ```

-You can use both the callback-style API and the promise-style API, both behaves in the same way.
+You can use both the callback-style API and the promise-style API, both behave the same way.
 ```js
 // promise API
 const result = await client.search({